 Hawaii Island is also known as the Big Island.
 It has four unique climate zones – meaning you can experience snow and the tropics all in one place.

-Maui is the second largest island of the state.
-If part of your list of best things to do in Hawaii include whale watching, consider visiting the island of Maui.
+Maui is the second-largest island in the state.
+If part of your list of best things to do in Hawaii includes whale watching, consider visiting the island of Maui.

 Oahu is where the capital city, Honolulu, is located.
-Here, you’ll find popular Hawaii bucket list destinations such as Waikiki and Pearl Harbour.
+You’ll find popular Hawaii bucket list destinations such as Waikiki and Pearl Harbour here.

-Kaho‘olawe is a volcanic island and is the smallest of the eight islands of Hawaii.
+Kaho‘olawe is a volcanic island and the smallest of Hawaii’s eight islands.
 It is considered uninhabitable and can only be currently accessed by signing up for volunteer work.

-Molokai’s claim to fame are its sea cliffs which are the highest in the world and its continuous fringing reef which is, in fact, the longest.
-If you wish to immerse yourself with Hawaii’s native roots, this is where you should go.
+Molokai’s claim to fame is its sea cliffs which are the highest in the world, and its continuous fringing reef which is, in fact, the longest.
+If you wish to immerse yourself in Hawaii’s native roots, this is where you should go.